theturboturnip/mphil-thesis/RISE/2_bg.md

 Integrity is enforced by tagging registers and memory.
-Every 128-bit register and aligned 128-bit region of memory has an associated tag bit, which denotes if its data encodes a valid capability[^14].
+Every 128-bit register and aligned 128-bit region of memory has an associated tag bit, which denotes if its data encodes a valid capability.
 If any non-capability data is written to any part of the region the tag bit is zeroed out.
 Instructions that perform memory accesses can only do so if the provided capability has a valid tag bit.
 As above, significant work